storminwalker/SenchaCon-2011/README.md

 Apocalypse Node
 ---------------

-These are my slides and all the example code I had in my talk.
+These are my slides and all the example code I used in my talk at SenchaCon 2011.
 Most of the code in my slide deck are runnable node scripts.

 The deck has been built using [Sencha Touch](http://www.sencha.com/products/touch/).
 While I know that sounds weird there is a reason...